 *Each patient is unique and individual results may vary.

 Both men and women alike can benefit from neck lift surgery, as it is not gender-specific.
 The procedure can be tailored to enhance either a feminine or masculine jawline.
-Patients who are best suited for a neck lift are those who want to rejuvenate their neck, are in good overall health and have realistic expectations of the surgical outcome.
-One benefit of undergoing a neck lift is that it can make the patient appear slimmer.
+Patients who are best suited for this lower rhytidectomy surgery are those who want to rejuvenate their neck, are in good overall health and have realistic expectations of the surgical outcome.
+One benefit of undergoing this procedure is that it can make the patient appear slimmer.
 Extra bulk under the chin can lead to the perceived look of weight gain.
 By eliminating unwanted fat and skin and tightening the neck muscles, a patient’s face can appear slimmer.
 During the planning phase, a surgeon will discuss any recommended complementary procedures to enhance the results of a neck lift.

 The best way for prospective patients to find out if they are a surgical candidate is to schedule a consultation with Dr. Wulc at his Philadelphia practice, W Cosmetic Surgery.
 During this initial office visit, the doctor will review the patient’s provided health history, perform a thorough examination of the neck, and ask the patient to explain which changes of the neck they are expecting.